Emily Tjaden ’24

 Why did you choose to study abroad and how did you decide on this program?

-Studying Abroad was an experience I was not sure about at first, but through the influence of my friends and co-workers I decided to take the chance and go for it!
-I knew that it would be a chance for me to boost my confidence traveling and learn a different prospective of the world.
+Studying abroad was an experience I was not sure about at first, but through the influence of my friends and co-workers, I decided to take the chance and go for it!
+I knew that it would be a chance for me to boost my confidence traveling and learn a different perspective of the world.
 I chose the Austria program because of the location, landscapes, and views.
-I had taken three semester of the German language and thought it’d be cool to be surrounded by a German speaking culture.
+I had taken three semester of German language and thought it’d be cool to be surrounded by a German speaking culture.

 Briefly describe a specific cultural experience you had on your program that made a lasting impression.